SpektraSystems/Microsoft-Cloud-Workshop/enterprise-class-networking/README.md

 * Users can select **LABVM** and click on **Connect** to download the RDP file
 * Open the RDP file to connect to the LABVM.
 Provide the credentials you received to login to the VM
 * Once you login to the LABVM, server manager will open.
 Select Local Server and verify that IE Enhanced Security Configuration has also been turned off
-* Now go to C:\ECN-Hackathon directory and verify the student files are there
+* Now, go to C:\ECN-Hackathon directory and verify the student files are there

 ## Verify Azure Access